 An employer, who fails to pay the contribution within 15th of the following month, shall be liable to pay simple interest at the rate of 12% per annum in respect of each day of delay or default in the payment of contribution.

-After registration under the scheme, the employer can give a temporary identity certificate (TIC), affix employee’s photo and then authenticate it for use which will be valid for a period of 30 days to the employee… If an employee’s Aadhar number is seeded in TIC, it becomes e-pehchan (Permanent Identification Certificate).
-This identity card acts as identification for both claiming the medical benefit at dispensary/ hospital and for claiming the cash benefits at the ESI branch Office.
+After registration under the scheme, the employer can give a temporary identity certificate (TIC), affix employee’s photo and then authenticate it for the use which will be valid for a period of 30 days to the employee… If an employee’s Aadhar number is seeded in TIC, it becomes e-pehchan (Permanent Identification Certificate).
+This identity card acts as an identification for both claiming the medical benefit at dispensary/ hospital and for claiming the cash benefits at the ESI branch Office.

 ESI – Salary Increment and it crosses the Rs 21,000/- threshold